Background pattern

 Pregnancy

-Do not take Ziprasidona Krka during pregnancy unless your doctor tells you to, as this medication may harm your baby.
-Always use a suitable contraceptive method.
+You should not take Ziprasidone Krka during pregnancy unless your doctor tells you to, as there is a risk that this medication may harm your baby.
+Always use an adequate contraceptive method.

-The following symptoms may occur in newborns, from mothers who have used Ziprasidona Krka in the last trimester (last three months of pregnancy): tremors, muscle stiffness and/or weakness, drowsiness, agitation, respiratory problems, and feeding difficulties.
-If your baby experiences any of these symptoms, you may need to contact your doctor.
+The following symptoms may occur in newborns of mothers who have used Ziprasidone Krka in the last trimester (last three months of pregnancy): tremors, muscle stiffness, and/or weakness, drowsiness, agitation, respiratory problems, and difficulty feeding.
+If your baby has any of these symptoms, you may need to contact your doctor.

 Breastfeeding

-Do not breastfeed your baby while taking Ziprasidona Krka, as small amounts may pass into breast milk.
+You should not breastfeed your child if you are taking Ziprasidone Krka.
+This is because small amounts may pass into breast milk.

-If you plan to breastfeed your baby, inform your doctor before taking this medication.
+If you plan to breastfeed your child, tell your doctor before taking this medication.

 Contraception

-If you can become pregnant, you should use a suitable contraceptive method while taking this medication.
+If you can become pregnant, you should use an adequate contraceptive method while taking this medication.

-Important information about some of the components of Ziprasidona Krka
+Important information about some of the components of Ziprasidone Krka

 3. How to take Ziprasidone Krka

-Ziprasidone should be taken twice a day, one capsule in the morning during a consistent breakfast and one in the evening during dinner.
-Make sure to take this medication at the same time every day.
+Ziprasidone should be taken twice a day, one capsule in the morning during a substantial breakfast and one in the evening during dinner.
+Try to take this medication at the same time every day.

 Adults